2009 Emir of Qatar Cup

-The 2009 Emir of Qatar Cup was the 37th edition of a cup tournament in men's football (soccer).
-It is played by the 1st and 2nd Level divisions of the Qatari football league structure.
+The 2009 Emir of Qatar Cup was the 37th edition of a men's football tournament in Qatar.
+The tournament is played by the 1st and 2nd Level divisions of the Qatari football league structure.

-The top four sides of the 2008–09 Qatari League season enter at the quarter-final stage.
+The top four sides of the 2008–09 Qatari League season entered at the quarter-final stage.

+Al-Gharafa emerged as tournament champions.
 The winners of this knockout tournament should enter the AFC Champions League 2010 Asian club tournament, but due to Al-Gharafa winning the tournament, league runners up Al Sadd qualified.

 Umm-Salal enter the tournament as the title holders.